11 Simple Daily Habits People Do Wrong (Without Realizing It)

 Effortless mindfulness is rooted in the ancient wisdom traditions often described as direct path, essence traditions, or nondual traditions.
 The basic idea is, according to Kelley, “that the awake loving nature we are seeking is already here within us and can be accessed immediately.”

 If you’re a student or practitioner of Buddhism or Taoism, you may have heard of effortless mindfulness in different terms.
-Buddhists and student of Buddhism tend to use the terms non-meditation.
+Buddhists and students of Buddhism tend to use the terms non-meditation.
 Taoists call it Wu Wei.

 You see, effortless mindfulness has nothing to do with thinking.
 On the contrary, it has everything to do with silence.
 Allowing your true self to surface.
-The true self underneath the layers of mental concepts, chronic tension, and the general sense of unease.
+The true self is underneath the layers of mental concepts, chronic tension, and the general sense of unease.

 The foundations?
 There are three.